 Visit our online EMS Provider certification verification service for the most up-to-date status on an EMS Provider's certification -- Updates every Wednesday around 12 p.m.
 MST

-Complaints regarding Colorado certified Emergency Medical Services (EMS) Providers, ambulance services and trauma centers can be made by submitting our complaint form and all supporting documents via email, fax or mail to:
+Complaints regarding Colorado certified Emergency Medical Services (EMS) Providers, ambulance services and trauma centers can be made by submitting our fillable complaint form (static version here)and all supporting documents via email, fax or mail to:

 Emergency Medical and Trauma Services Section